Census response rates in Asian communities

 Coronavirus has made the 2020 census more complex, although the census faced significant challenges even before the pandemic.
-To try and get a more accurate count, the deadline for response has been extended from July to October.
-However, many hard-to-count groups are also those who experience disproportionate health and economic impacts from coronavirus—impacts that are likely to persist for many months.
+To try and get a more accurate count, the deadline for response was extended from July to October, but has now been cut short to September 30.
+Compounding the challenge, many hard-to-count groups are also those who experience disproportionate health and economic impacts from coronavirus—impacts that are likely to persist for many months.

 In the past, in-person visits by census workers have helped improve participation among hard-to-count groups, but these visits have been delayed.
 When they resume, the COVID-19 pandemic may make people less comfortable interacting with census workers.

 Many organizations are working hard to get full and accurate census counts in 2020.

 Supported by the U.S. Census Bureau, Complete Count Committees (CCC) are volunteer committees established by tribal, state, and local governments and community leaders or organizations to increase awareness and motivate residents to respond to the 2020 Census.
 Find a nearby CCC here.

 Philanthropists, specifically, can participate in the Funders’ Committee for Civic Participation’s Funders Census Initiative 2020.

 Explore interactive maps showing census response rates in communities of color.

 Decennial census self-response rates for the 2010 and 2020 decennial censuses are overall cumulative self-response rates from the U.S. Census Bureau.
 Response data for the 2020 census are updated daily.
 The self-response rate is the percent of households that completed the census on their own either online, by mail, or by phone.
 It is especially important in 2020 because in-person follow-up activities with non-responding households have been limited and delayed due to the coronavirus pandemic.